 A vital part of securing a grant is being able to answer the question, “Why is my idea different?
 What makes it standing out from the other applications?”.
 Try to ensure that your proposal isn’t identical to activities or projects already in place.
 Be creative in your thought process, and confident that your idea is one-of-a-kind.

 For Football People weeks activities, Anti-racist tournaments and the production of banners for presentation in stadiums are welcome but won’t shine out.
 Fare encourages innovative and new types of activities.
-See our lists of suggestions for inspiration.

 We are available to help.
 Ask questions, set up a Skype call, contact us via email.